 Welcome to the Pittsburgh FIRST website!

-You can find information here about upcoming events in the Western & Central Pennsylvania region, information for teams (and how to start a team!) along with contact information.
-We hope you find what you’re looking for here, but if you don’t please tell us so that we can make this site more useful to you.
+Here you’ll find info about FIRST events in Western & Central PA, info for teams (and how to start a team!), and links to further resources.
+We hope you find what you’re looking for here, but if you don’t please let us know so that we can make this site more useful.

 2015 Mahoning Valley Robotics Challenge